jhoglund/fidelity/README.md

 		git clone@github.com/jhoglund/fidelity.git

-And link to in from gem to your Gemfile in your Ruby on Rails 3.2 application:
+Link to in from gem to your Gemfile in your Ruby on Rails 3.2 application and add the 'zurb-foundation' gem:

     gem "fidelity", :path => 'path/to/the/git/repository'
+		gem 'zurb-foundation'

 Once you have it installed you need to run inside the rails applications root directory: